asibic/glassalpha/packages/README.md

 # GlassAlpha - AI Compliance Toolkit

-> ⚠️ **Pre-Alpha Status**: GlassAlpha is under active development.
-Core functionality is being built to deliver deterministic, regulator-ready PDF audits.

-GlassAlpha is built as an **extensible framework** for AI compliance and interpretability, starting with tabular ML models in Phase 1 and designed to expand to LLMs and multimodal systems.
+GlassAlpha is an **extensible framework** for AI compliance and interpretability, supporting tabular ML models with planned expansion to LLMs and multimodal systems.

 ### Core Design Principles